 Ohno was raised by his father, Yuki Ohno, who owns a Seattle hair salon called Yuki's diffusion.
 Yuki was the driving force behind Apolo's skating career, driving him to competitions and encouraging him to push himself.
 Yuki also persuaded his then-14-year-old son to move to Lake Placid in 1996 to train under Pat Wentland.
 Apolo was initially not pleased about the move and skipped his flight to New York after Yuki dropped him off at the airport.
 Apolo had called friends to pick him up, and he remained with them for a week, until Yuki was able to talk him into it.
 Yuki then accompanied Apolo on the flight to Lake Placid and personally dropped him off with Wentland.

-All American Speakers is a speakers bureau and booking agency providing information on booking Apolo Anton Ohno for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Apolo Anton Ohno speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Apolo Anton Ohno for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Apolo Anton Ohno speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Apolo Anton Ohno, an inspirational motivational speaker. bio for Apolo Anton Ohno agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Apolo Anton Ohno